HONORS SUMMER ENRICHMENT PROGRAM

 - Will lay the foundation for post-graduate success

-- Examples include study abroad programs, research, internships, experiential learning, community impact projects, and leadership development programs.
+- Examples include study abroad programs, research, internships, experiential learning, creative and artistic projects, community impact projects, and leadership development programs.

 - Funding can be used to cover personal expenses related to your summer experience.